Guinea pigs eat three times a day and that is without treats! Its no wonder we often get asked what is a guinea pigs diet!

 Even indoor guinea pigs need access to grass.
 Since taking it from the lawnmower is very dangerous, we keep an area of our lawn overgrown and cut it with scissors to bring inside for the ultimate guinea pig treat.

 Guinea pigs also need to eat dry pellets as part of their daily nutritional needs.
 It is important to buy pellets that are made specifically for guinea pigs.
 Do not to use those intended for rabbits as they do not have the same nutritional needs.
 Guinea pig pellets have Vitamin C added to them.
 Avoid feeding your guinea pig brightly coloured pellets as these rarely contain any nutritional benefits.
 Guinea pigs tend to leave the most nutritious pellets to the end.
-If you have young guinea pigs then its best to feed them specially designed pellets.

 Very good Vegetables